stackbit/sourcebit-target-jekyll/README.md

 | `yml`            | Object to be written as YAML                                                                                                            | The absolute path to the file.
 Must end with `.yaml` or `.yml` | Writes a YAML file.                             |
 | `json`           | Object to be written as JSON                                                                                                            | The absolute path to the file.
 Must end with `.json`.          | Writes a JSON file                              |

+> 💡 If you wish to create multiple files for an entry, set the return value to an array of objects, each containing a `content`, `format` and `path` properties.

 ### 👀 Example configuration

 _sourcebit.js_